laureli/laureli.github.io/b-landing.md

 ---
 title: Services
 layout: landing
-description: How we think about the work that we do
+description: How we think about the work
 image: assets/images/pic07.jpg
 nav-menu: true
 permalink: /services/